lywang1016/lywang1016.github.io/content/project/wheeled robot/index.md

 ---
 title: Wheeled Robot Movement Modeling and Control
-summary: This project focuses on the modeling and control of wheeled robots, including three sub-projects I have completed at different times: autonomous taxiing of aircraft on the runway, crawler chassis locomotion for excavators, and a robotic guide dog for vision impaired people.
+summary: This project focuses on the modeling and control of wheeled robots, including three sub-projects I have completed at different times.
+They are autonomous taxiing of aircraft on the runway, crawler chassis locomotion for excavators, and a robotic guide dog for vision impaired people.
 tags:
   - Wheeled Robot
   - Trajectory Optimization